-As investor interest in the junior diamond and uranium sectors remained subdued through the first quarter 2011, the Company has kept the focus of its exploration efforts on evaluating opportunities to acquire mineral properties with potential to host precious metal deposits.
-The three properties acquired in 2010 in the Superior Structural Province in northwestern Ontario are in a region which hosts a number of world-class gold and base metal deposits and which has had a long history of mining, confirming the area's mineral endowment and potential to host additional deposits.
+As investor interest in the junior diamond and uranium sectors has remained subdued through the first nine months 2011, the Company has kept the focus of its exploration efforts on evaluating opportunities to acquire mineral properties with potential to host precious metal deposits.
+The three properties acquired in late 2010 in the Superior Structural Province in northwestern Ontario.
+Five additional properties were acquired by staking in the first quarter 2011.
+All eight properties are in a region which hosts a number of world-class gold and base metal deposits and which has had a long history of mining, confirming the area's mineral endowment and potential to host additional deposits.
 In addition, the population centres in northwestern Ontario have a pool of experienced workers, there are well-maintained networks of roads, powerlines and other infrastructure and supplies and services are readily available.